yunnysunny/grunt-pages/README.md

 # Changelog

+**0.10.1** - [`url`](#url) can now be specified as a function to allow for foreign language post titles and to support legacy URLs for those migrating to grunt-pages from another static site tool.

 **0.10.0** - Added [`options.rss.numPosts`](#rssnumposts) option to determine the number of posts included in the RSS feed, defaulting to 10.
 Header links now use the same URL formatting function as post URLs.

 **Breaking changes:**